Generalized Orthogonal Matching Pursuit: Introduction

-The primary contributions of this paper are twofold: \begin{itemize} \item We present an extension of the OMP, termed gOMP, for improving both complexity and recovery performance.
-By nature, the proposed gOMP lends itself to parallel processing.
-We show from empirical simulation that the recovery performance of the gOMP is much better than the OMP and also comparable to the LP technique as well as modified OMP algorithms (e.g., CoSaMP and StOMP). \item We develop a perfect recovery condition of the gOMP.
-To be specific, we show that the RIP of order $NK$ with $\delta_{NK} < \frac{\sqrt{N}}{ \sqrt{K} + 2\sqrt{N} }$ ($K > 1$) is sufficient for the gOMP to exactly recover any $K$-sparse vector within $K$ iterations (Theorem \ref{thm:summary_gOMPgood}).
-Also, as a special case of the gOMP, we show that a sufficient condition of the OMP is given by $\delta_{K+1} < \frac{1}{\sqrt{K} + 1}$. \end{itemize}
+The primary contributions of this paper are twofold: \begin{itemize} \item We present an extension of the OMP, termed gOMP, for pursuing efficiency in reconstructing sparse signals.
+Our empirical simulation shows that the recovery performance of the gOMP is comparable to the LP technique as well as modified OMP algorithms (e.g., CoSaMP and StOMP). \item We develop a perfect recovery condition of the gOMP.
+To be specific, we show that the RIP of order $NK$ with $\delta_{NK} < \frac{\sqrt{N}}{\sqrt{K} + 3 \sqrt{N}}$ ($K > 1$) is sufficient for the gOMP to exactly recover any $K$-sparse vector within $K$ iterations (Theorem \ref{thm:summary_gOMPgood}).
+As a special case of the gOMP, we show that a sufficient condition of the OMP is given by $\delta_{K+1} < \frac{1}{\sqrt{K} + 1}$.
+Also, we extend our work to the reconstruction of sparse signals in the presence of noise and obtain the bound of the estimation error. \end{itemize}

+It has been brought to our attention that in parallel to our effort, orthogonal multi matching pursuit (OMMP) or orthogonal super greedy algorithm (OSGA) \cite{liu2012orthogonal} suggested a similar treatment to the one posted in this paper.
+Similar approach has also been introduced in \cite{maleh2011improved}.
+Nevertheless, our work is sufficiently distinct from these works in the sufficient recovery condition analysis.
+Further, we also provide an analysis of the noisy scenario (upper bound of the recovery distortion in $\ell_2$-norm) for which there is no counterpart in the OMMP and OSGA study.

 The rest of this paper is organized as follows.
-In Section II, we introduce the proposed gOMP algorithm.
+In Section II, we introduce the proposed gOMP algorithm and provide empirical experiments on the reconstruction performance.
 In Section III, we provide the RIP based analysis of the gOMP guaranteeing the perfect reconstruction of $K$-sparse signals.
-We also revisit the OMP algorithm as a special case of the gOMP and develop a sufficient condition ensuring the recovery of $K$-sparse signals.
-In Section IV, we provide empirical experiments on the reconstruction performance and complexity of the gOMP.
-Concluding remarks is given in Section V.
+We also revisit the OMP algorithm as a special case of the gOMP and obtain a sufficient condition ensuring the recovery of $K$-sparse signals.
+In Section IV, we study the reconstruction performance of the gOMP under noisy measurement scenario.
+In Section V, we discuss complexity of the gOMP algorithm and conclude the paper in Section VI.